ACEJMC assessment plan, graduate programs

 1. Capstone Project Reviews

-All capstones in the Cronkite News professional program are formally assessed at the end of each semester.
-Additional projects are selected for formal assessment among the School’s other professional programs.
-These include the Television Production and Graphics Lab, Public Relations Lab, New Media Innovation and Entrepreneurship Lab, and Digital Audiences Lab.
+All capstone projects in Cronkite News are formally assessed at the end of each semester.
+Additional projects are selected for formal assessment among the School’s other immersive capstone courses, including the TV Production and Graphics Lab, Public Relations Lab, New Media Innovation and Entrepreneurship Lab and the Digital Audiences Lab.

 Committee members complete an assessment form that evaluates the project on the basis of project management, leadership, innovation, presentation skills and ACEJMC values and competencies, including contribution to the knowledge of the discipline or industry.
 Evaluators also indicate how prepared they believe the student is for employment.